MuhammadFarag/aws-lambda-article-processor/README.md

     - Capitalize the first letter of each word of the author name

-    - Add five to the priority (this channel has higher priority compared to other channels
+    - Add five to the priority (this channel has higher priority compared to other channels)

+## Implementation

+_Lambda Functions_ and _Step Function State Machine_ are used together to create a pipeline that resembles the implementation mentioned above.

+### Deployment pipeline

+[pipeline.yaml] is a CloudFormation template that creates our three stages deployment.
+Those are `Source`, `Build` and `Deploy`.

+`Source` stage picks up the source code from Github (this repo).

+`Build` runs the [buildspec.yml] file, which in turn runs the unit tests and packages our application (I think in the future, this should be two separate stages)

+`Deploy` Creates and executes [template.yml] _CloudFormation_ template.
+The template includes both the definition of the lambda functions and the state machine definition.